 Here are our top 10 plant choices for your productive balcony.

 This leafy evergreen fragrant herb has blue (or white or pink) flowers from winter to early summer.
 Plants grow well in large terracotta or other well-drained pots.
 For a containerised plant, select a trailing or prostrate form, which will spill over the side of a container.
 Shrub varieties can be trimmed to maintain size and shape.
-Best in full sun.
-Water when dry.
+It is best in full sun.
+Water well when it's dry.

 Plant strawberries in winter to produce fruit in spring.
 Grow them in hanging baskets, troughs, pots, vertical gardens or strawberry pots (however these need to be kept well-watered).
 Strawberries need regular fertiliser, water and sunshine to produce fruit.
 Renew plants every two years to keep them productive.
 After fruiting, strawberries produce lots of runners (long leafy stems).
 While these can be used to grow new plants, it is best to remove runners from potted plants.
 Be on the lookout for snails or slugs as they can attack fruit.
 To avoid diseases that affect strawberries growing in the ground (such as brown rot), encourage fruit trusses to hang over the edge of pots.
 Most varieties fruit in spring, but day-neutral varieties such as ‘Alinta’ produce fruit through into summer and are a good choice for a pot.
 ‘Pink Panda’ is a pretty variety with pink flowers.

-This is a fast-growing, sprawling herb that is productive year-round.
-It is best in full sun but tolerates afternoon shade.
-Grow it to cascade from a pot or trough or in a hanging basket or vertical garden.
-Water when dry.
-Needs little extra fertiliser.
-Pick leaves as needed to flavour dishes.
+This is a fast-growing, sprawling herb that is productive year-round and will add a strong scent to your balcony garden.
+It is best grown in full sun, but does tolerate some afternoon shade.
+Grow it to cascade beautifully from a pot or trough, in a hanging basket or vertical garden.
+This plant needs very little in the way of extra fertiliser, but should be watered when it is feeling dry.
+Pick leaves as needed to add flavour to home-made dishes including pastas, roast meats, sauces and breads.

 4. Lemon tree